How to Reduce Your Carbon Footprint in Everyday Life

-1. Reduce the amount you drive.
+- Reduce the amount you drive.
 This is the first thing many people think of when they think of their carbon footprint, and it's true, your car is one of the worst offenders to the environment.
-You can reduce your carbon footprint by walking whenever possible - and it's also good exercise.
+You can reduce your emissions considerably by walking or biking to your destinations whenever possible - and it's also good exercise.
 For longer trips, make use of public transportation if you can.
-Finally, if you have to drive, try and make your trips as efficient as possible.
+Finally, if you have to drive, try to make your trips as efficient as possible.
 This means rolling all of your errands into one trip or offering to form a carpool with your fellow employees.

-2. Be smart about your water.
+- Be smart about your water.
 Water is good for your body, but the single-serve plastic bottles that many of us purchase are not good for the environment.
 Up to 47 million gallons of oil are used annually just to create plastic water bottles, according to Food and Water Watch.
-And 75% of these bottles are not recycled.
+And 75 percent of these bottles are not recycled.
 Instead of buying bottled water, purchase a filter for your tap water, and you'll live both a healthy and a green lifestyle.

-3. Reduce waste at home.
+- Reduce waste at home.
 Pay your bills online to reduce paper materials and reuse plastic shopping bags to line trash cans instead of throwing them away.
 You can also use old fruits and vegetables to fertilize your garden instead of filling your trash can with them.
+Use reusable containers to take food to work.
+When you need to purchase new household items, look for second-hand or recycled goods if appropriate.

-4. Eat organic or locally.
+- Eat organic or locally.
 Many of the foods we eat have been shipped hundreds of miles by truck.
-Eating locally-grown, organic foods reduces demand for these foods and reduces the carbon footprint that comes with shipping them.
+Eating locally-grown, organic foods reduces demand for long-distance shipping and decreases the amount of carbon that gets burned bringing them to your region.
+Plus, if you shop for locally grown foods you support the livelihoods of the farmers in your area.

-5. Be smart about your energy use.
+- Be smart about your energy use around the house.
 Turn off the lights when you leave a room and turn off the television when you're finished watching it.
-Washing your clothes in cold water is an easy way to save energy and don't forget to replace your conventional light bulbs with energy efficient Energy Star bulbs instead.
+Unplug your devices when you aren’t using or charging them.
+Washing your clothes in cold water is an easy way to save energy, as is drying them on a line outside.
+Don't forget to replace your conventional light bulbs with energy efficient LED bulbs instead, and when it’s time to replace your appliances, look for ENERGY STAR rated models that come with extra efficiency settings.